aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/01-browser-application.md

 - Checking the scope of a browser-based application issue
 - Separating browser/application issues from wider device or internet problems
 - Documenting troubleshooting steps in ticket notes
-- Documenting likely root cause and resolution
+- Documenting the root cause and resolution
 - Updating ticket status after user confirmation